Trinis Edwards Charged In Liquor Store Shooting Death Of Kenneth Davis Jr: 'It Wasn't His Time To Go'

 According to prosecutors, Edwards has a long criminal history with convictions dating back to 1991.

 This fatal shooting marked the 36th homicide in St. Paul last year.
-After Davis’ death, two more homicides were added to the capital city’s tally, which set the all-time record at for homicides in a given year.MORE NEWS: MN WEATHER: Metro May Pass 30-Degree Mark Tuesday, Before 24-Hour Snowfall
+After Davis’ death, two more homicides were added to the capital city’s tally, which set the all-time record at for homicides in a given year.MORE NEWS: As Demand For COVID Test Continues To Surge, State Vows To Announce 'More Options' This Week